visionanddepiction/visionanddepiction.github.io/index.md

 ![V+D Framework](images/formcontent.png)

 # Target audience
 We hope to attract a wide variety of scientists and artists.
-Here is an indication of potential disciplines that we envision:
+Here is an indication of potential disciplines that we envision.
-- **[Artists/designers:]**
+- **Artists/designers:** Every artist/designer who is involved in visual culture either be reflecting upon, or experimenting with various forms and techniques of visual communication.
+- **Vision science:** Researchers involved in visual perception related to the arts or more specifically to any of the Vision and Depiction framework elements.
+- **Art history:** Scholars from (technical) art history investigating various aspects of motifs and/or medium.
+Also
+- **Computer science:** Computer graphics
+- **Anthropology:** The usage of

 # Target topics